Lazarus Group

 S0584 AppleJeus [15] Abuse Elevation Control Mechanism: Bypass User Account Control, Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Unix Shell, Create or Modify System Process: Windows Service, Create or Modify System Process: Launch Daemon, Deobfuscate/Decode Files or Information, Event Triggered Execution: Installer Packages, Exfiltration Over C2 Channel, Hide Artifacts: Hidden Files and Directories, Indicator Removal: File Deletion, Obfuscated Files or Information, Phishing: Spearphishing Link, Scheduled Task/Job: Scheduled Task, Subvert Trust Controls: Code Signing, System Binary Proxy Execution: Msiexec, System Information Discovery, System Services: Launchctl, User Execution: Malicious File, User Execution: Malicious Link, Virtualization/Sandbox Evasion: Time Based Evasion

-S0239 Bankshot [28] Access Token Manipulation: Create Process with Token, Account Discovery: Local Account, Account Discovery: Domain Account, Application Layer Protocol: Web Protocols, Automated Collection, Command and Scripting Interpreter: Windows Command Shell, Create or Modify System Process: Windows Service, Data Encoding: Non-Standard Encoding, Data from Local System, Data Obfuscation: Protocol Impersonation, Deobfuscate/Decode Files or Information, Exfiltration Over C2 Channel, Exploitation for Client Execution, File and Directory Discovery, Indicator Removal: File Deletion, Indicator Removal: Timestomp, Indicator Removal, Ingress Tool Transfer, Modify Registry, Native API, Non-Standard Port, Process Discovery, Query Registry, System Information Discovery
+S0239 Bankshot [30] Access Token Manipulation: Create Process with Token, Account Discovery: Local Account, Account Discovery: Domain Account, Application Layer Protocol: Web Protocols, Automated Collection, Command and Scripting Interpreter: Windows Command Shell, Create or Modify System Process: Windows Service, Data Encoding: Non-Standard Encoding, Data from Local System, Data Obfuscation: Protocol or Service Impersonation, Deobfuscate/Decode Files or Information, Exfiltration Over C2 Channel, Exploitation for Client Execution, File and Directory Discovery, Indicator Removal: File Deletion, Indicator Removal: Timestomp, Indicator Removal, Ingress Tool Transfer, Modify Registry, Native API, Non-Standard Port, Process Discovery, Query Registry, System Information Discovery

-S0520 BLINDINGCAN [36] Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Windows Command Shell, Data Encoding: Standard Encoding, Data from Local System, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Exfiltration Over C2 Channel, File and Directory Discovery, Indicator Removal: File Deletion, Indicator Removal: Timestomp, Ingress Tool Transfer, Masquerading: Match Legitimate Name or Location, Obfuscated Files or Information, Obfuscated Files or Information: Software Packing, Phishing: Spearphishing Attachment, Shared Modules, Subvert Trust Controls: Code Signing, System Binary Proxy Execution: Rundll32, System Information Discovery, System Network Configuration Discovery, User Execution: Malicious File
+S0520 BLINDINGCAN [38] Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Windows Command Shell, Data Encoding: Standard Encoding, Data from Local System, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Exfiltration Over C2 Channel, File and Directory Discovery, Indicator Removal: File Deletion, Indicator Removal: Timestomp, Ingress Tool Transfer, Masquerading: Match Legitimate Name or Location, Obfuscated Files or Information: Encrypted/Encoded File, Obfuscated Files or Information: Software Packing, Phishing: Spearphishing Attachment, Shared Modules, Subvert Trust Controls: Code Signing, System Binary Proxy Execution: Rundll32, System Information Discovery, System Network Configuration Discovery, User Execution: Malicious File

 S0498 Cryptoistic [19] Data from Local System, Encrypted Channel, File and Directory Discovery, Indicator Removal: File Deletion, Ingress Tool Transfer, Non-Application Layer Protocol, System Owner/User Discovery